drnic/jeopardy-nodeselector/README.md

 kubectl apply -f demo/demo.yaml
 ```

-This creates a namespace `multiarch-test`, and the demo webhook will only activate on resources created or updated within this namespace (technically, within any namespace labelled `multiarch: "true"`).
+This creates a namespace `multiarch-test`, and the demo webhook will only activate on resources created or updated within this namespace (technically, within any namespace labelled `jeopardy-nodeselector: enabled`).

 The `demo/test-resources/` folder contains various pods, deployments, etc that deploy into the `multiarch-test` namespace: